hmcts/azure-platform-terraform/modules/shutter_page/README.md

 **Step 6** Currently the TTL is set as 5 minutes for the CNAME records, it would take 5 minutes for the shuttering to take effect and shutter page to be visible to the user.

-**Step 7** In order to take off the shuterring, change `shutter: true` to `shutter: false` and your application will start functionaing normally.
+**Step 7** In order to take off the shutterring, change `shutter: true` to `shutter: false` and your application will start functionaing normally.